danygiguere/astro-4-example/README.md

 ### More info regarding my I18n ts class
 For the translations, it works with json language files and I've created a string interpolation function that you can use like this:

-- /locales/en/strings.json has this key
+- first you need to create a file /locales/en/strings.json with this key
 ```
 {
     "index": {